Are LED Lights Bad for Your Eyes? Debunking the Myths and Facts

 Sleep Disruption

-Excessive exposure to LED lights at night will reduce the hormone melatonin (Source: New medical)
+Excessive exposure to led lights at night will reduce the hormone melatonin (source: new medical)

-Excessive exposure to LED lights at night will reduce the hormone melatonin (Source: New medical)
+Excessive exposure to led lights at night will reduce the hormone melatonin (source: new medical)

 The American Medical Association shows that people are often alert under blue light conditions, whether it is natural sunlight or from electronic devices.
 Therefore, blue light from LED lights or electronic devices such as TVs, computers, and phones reduces the production of melatonin, a hormone that helps control sleep cycles.